rapidsai/cudf/cpp/doxygen/developer_guide/TESTING.md

 All libcudf unit tests should make use of a GTest ["Test Fixture"](https://github.com/google/googletest/blob/master/docs/primer.md#test-fixtures-using-the-same-data-configuration-for-multiple-tests-same-data-multiple-tests).
 Even if the fixture is empty, it should inherit from the base fixture `cudf::test::BaseFixture` found in `include/cudf_test/base_fixture.hpp`.
-This ensures that RMM is properly initialized and finalized. `cudf::test::BaseFixture` already inherits from `::testing::Test` and therefore it is not necessary for your test fixtures to inherit from it.
+This ensures that RMM is properly initialized and finalized. `cudf::test::BaseFixture` already inherits from `testing::Test` and therefore it is not necessary for your test fixtures to inherit from it.

 Example: